 Debt instruments that are subsequently measured at amortised cost or at FVTOCI are subject to impairment.
-The Company classifies its financial assets, consisting mainly of cash and cash equivalents, deposits with financial institutions, investment securities, net investment in finance leases and other assets under amortised cost measurement model.
+The Company classifies its financial assets, consisting mainly of cash and cash equivalents, deposits with financial institutions, investment in debt securities, net investment in finance leases, advance on finance leases and other assets under amortised cost measurement model.
 The Company does not have any financial assets classified in the other IFRS 9 categories of FVOCI and FVTPL.